 Great school.
 Lots of fun activities.
 Great teachers and programs needs lots of parent involvement.

 Williams Elementary School is a public elementary school in San Jose.
 The principal of Williams Elementary School is Karen Heverling.
-704 students go to Williams Elementary School and identify as Asian, Hispanic, and Multiracial.
-14% of the Williams Elementary School students have "limited English proficiency."
-3% of the 704 students here have subsidized lunches.
-The ratio of students to teachers at Williams Elementary School is 21:1.
+704 children attend Williams Elementary School and identify as Asian, Hispanic, and Multiracial.
+14% of the Williams Elementary School students are "limited in English proficiency."
+3% of the 704 students here get reduced lunch prices.
+The student to teacher ratio at Williams Elementary School is 21:1.
 Graystone Elementary School is one of the nearest elementary schools.

 - Ceramics sculpture